billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

-Lab 1: Cipher Fundamentals
+# Lab 1: Cipher Fundamentals

 Objective: The key objective of this lab is to be introduced to some of the fundamental principles involved in cryptography, including the usage of Base-64, hexadecimal, the modulus operator some basic operators (such as AND, OR, X-OR, Rotate Right and Rotate Left), and prime numbers.
 We lab also involves cracking puzzles, and which have been added to get you to think about the methods involved in cipher cracking.
 You can undertake the additional lab if you want to further develop your cryptography skills.

- Web link (Weekly activities): https://asecuritysite.com/esecurity/unit01
+Web link (Weekly activities): https://asecuritysite.com/esecurity/unit01

 Go to vsoc.napier.ac.uk and find your folder.
-Run your Ubuntu instance (demo).

-Lab demo: https://youtu.be/v6H7lHblKes (Note that you will be using Ubuntu, while the demo shows Kali).
+Run your Ubuntu instance [demo](https://youtu.be/v6H7lHblKes).
+Lab demo:  (Note that you will be using Ubuntu, while the demo shows Kali).

-A	Introduction
+## Introduction

 No	Description	Result
-A.1	 Web link (Is prime?): http://asecuritysite.com/Encryption/testprime
+### A.1	Web link (Is prime?): http://asecuritysite.com/Encryption/testprime

 Test for the following prime numbers:
 91: [Yes] [No]
 421: [Yes] [No]
 1449: [Yes] [No]

-A.2	 Web link (gcd): http://asecuritysite.com/Encryption/gcd
+### A.2	 Web link (gcd): http://asecuritysite.com/Encryption/gcd

 Determine the GCD for the following:
 	88, 46:

 105, 35:

-A.3 	 Web link (Base-64 convertor): http://asecuritysite.com/coding/ascii
+### A.3 	 Web link (Base-64 convertor): http://asecuritysite.com/coding/ascii

 Determine the Base 64 and Hex values for the following strings: